datreant/datreant/docs/api_treants.rst

 Tags
 ````
-The class :class:`datreant.core.metadata.Tags` is the interface used by Treants to
+The class :class:`datreant.metadata.Tags` is the interface used by Treants to
 access their tags.

-.. autoclass:: datreant.core.metadata.Tags
+.. autoclass:: datreant.metadata.Tags
     :members:
     :inherited-members: